pratikjagrut/go-tutorial/45_testing/README.md

 *Tests without subtests.*

-This test is halted as soon as second test case failed.
+This test is halted as soon as the second test case failed.

 ```
 go test -v -run TestSum2